The Good People by Hannah Kent

 Each of Grace’s children is maneuvering through their own dilemma, and Ms. Frances expertly ties all of these stories together, like a tapestry.
 The Wolanskys are a Catholic family, and Catholicism is clearly a character in this Texas tale.
 The demands, judgments, and comforts of the Catholic Church impact, for better or worse, the choices and emotions of this small-town community.
 Like I Used to Dance addresses insecurity, conflict, revenge, racism, abuse, religion, sexuality and marriage, loss, resentments, “catharsis,” and atonement; the story spiced with a bit of irony.
 There are a few places where flashbacks or timing are awkward, but, for me, this did not distract from the story as a whole.

 This is a story grounded deeply in the 1950’s, the good and the bad.
 In reading this one-of-a-kind novel, I encountered some laughter and some tears, and, or course, the necessary “newly ironed handkerchief.”
 A true delight, and I must share that my favorite scene is the one with the fox!

 This is a unique and delightful novel about Ove, of course!
 A crotchety old widower, overcome by grief, is forced to move forward with his life by a cast of unusual characters.
 The tone of the writing cleverly reflects Ove’s personality, an old man set in his ways and meticulous about details.
 This is a story of a man who cannot accept change who is thrust into his worst nightmare … change!

-Update: I recently watch the movie, Swedish with subtitles.
+Update: I recently watched the movie, Swedish with subtitles.
 Endearing.
-I kept thinking how amazing to watch a story that elicited tears and laughter throughout!
+I kept thinking how amazing to watch a story that elicits both tears and laughter throughout!